@webqit/oohtml

 We should be able to have relative import refs that resolve against local contexts in the document tree.

-Here, we get just that - as "Imports Contexts", which could be:
+Here, we call these "Imports Contexts", and these could be:

 • Simple Base Path Contexts (below)